Uzbek language: History

-Turkic speakers probably settled the Amu Darya, Syr Darya and Zarafshon river basins from at least 600–650 AD, gradually ousting or assimilating the speakers of the Eastern Iranian languages who previously inhabited Sogdia, Bactria and Khwarazm.
-The first Turkic dynasty in the region was that of the Kara-Khanid Khanate from the 9th–12th centuries, a confederation of Karluks, Chigils, Yagma, and other tribes.
+Turkic speakers probably settled the Amu Darya, Syr Darya, and Zarafshon river basins from at least 600–650 AD, gradually ousting or assimilating the speakers of the Eastern Iranian languages who had previously inhabited Sogdia, Bactria, and Khwarazm.
+The first Turkic dynasty in the region was the Kara-Khanid Khanate from the 9th to the 12th centuries, a confederation of Karluks, Chigils, Yagma, and other tribes.

 Uzbek (along with Uyghur) can be considered the direct descendant of Chagatai, the language of great Turkic Central Asian literary development in the realm of Chagatai Khan, Timur (Tamerlane), and the Timurid dynasty (including the early Mughal rulers of the Mughal Empire).
-Chagatai contained large numbers of Persian and Arabic loanwords.
-By the 19th century, it was rarely used for literary composition and disappeared only in the early 20th century.
+Chagatai contained a large number of Persian and Arabic loanwords.
+By the 19th century, it was rarely used for literary composition and had disappeared by the early 20th century.

 Muhammad Shaybani (c.
-1451 – 2 December 1510), the first Khan of Bukhara, wrote poetry under the pseudonym "Shibani".
-A collection of Chagatai poems by Muhammad Shaybani is currently kept in the Topkapı Palace Museum manuscript collection in Istanbul.
+1451 – 2 December 1510), the first Khan of Bukhara, wrote poetry under the pseudonym 'Shibani'.
+A collection of Chagatai poems by Muhammad Shaybani is currently held in the Topkapı Palace Museum manuscript collection in Istanbul.
 The manuscript of his philosophical and religious work, Bahr al-Khudā, written in 1508, is located in London.

-Shaybani's nephew Ubaydullah Khan (1486–1540) skillfully recited the Quran and provided it with commentaries in Chagatai.
-Ubaydulla himself wrote poetry in Chagatai, Classical Persian, and Arabic under the literary pseudonym Ubaydiy.
+Shaybani's nephew Ubaydullah Khan (1486–1540) recited the Quran skilfully and provided it with commentaries in Chagatai.
+Ubaydullah himself wrote poetry in Chagatai, Classical Persian, and Arabic under the literary pseudonym Ubaydiy.

 For the Uzbek political elite of the 16th century, Chagatai was their native language.
-For example, the leader of the semi-nomadic Uzbeks, Sheibani Khan (1451–1510), wrote poems in Chagatai.
+For example, the leader of the semi‑nomadic Uzbeks, Sheibani Khan (1451–1510), wrote poems in Chagatai.

-The poet Turdiy (17th century) in his poems called for the unification of the divided Uzbek tribes: "Although our people are divided, but these are all Uzbeks of ninety-two tribes.
+The poet Turdiy (17th century) in his poems called for the unification of the divided Uzbek tribes: "Although our people are divided, these are all Uzbeks of ninety‑two tribes.
 We have different names – we all have the same blood.
 We are one people, and we should have one law.
-Floors, sleeves and collars – it's all – one robe, So the Uzbek people are united, may they be in peace."
+Sleeves, collars, and floors – it is all one robe.
+So the Uzbek people are united, may they be at peace."

 Sufi Allayar (1633–1721) was an outstanding theologian and one of the Sufi leaders of the Khanate of Bukhara.
-He showed his level of knowledge by writing a book called Sebâtü'l-Âcizîn.
-Sufi Allayar was often read and highly appreciated in Central Asia.
+He demonstrated his level of knowledge by writing a book entitled Sebâtü'l-Âcizîn.
+Sufi Allayar was widely read and highly appreciated in Central Asia.

-The term Uzbek as applied to language has meant different things at different times.
+The term Uzbek as applied to language has meant different things at different times: